Disappearance of Daniel Robinson: Response

-Robinson’s father has been critical of the effort put into locating his son by local law enforcement, claiming that he has done more in attempting to locate his son from Phoenix than law enforcement has.
-The family has also put together a GoFundMe page to help gather donations, and a petition to keep interest in the case.
+The family has also put together a GoFundMe page to help gather donations to pay for a private investigator, and a petition to keep interest in the case.
+David Robinson also set up a website to raise visibility of Daniel's disappearance.

 Robinson's parents participated in the Facebook Watch series Red Table Talk to discuss Robinson's disappearance, and the difficulties they faced working with investigators to search for their son.

-Social media has also pointed out the lack of national attention that was being given to Robinson’s case compared to that of the disappearance of Gabby Petito.
+Social media has also pointed out the lack of national attention that was being given to Robinson's case compared to that of the disappearance of Gabby Petito (see Missing white woman syndrome).